 Are you considering skipping the San Diego Zoo because you are short on time?
 Don’t!
 Visiting the San Diego Zoo is a lot of fun.
-We saw pandas, polar bears, and more in only 4 hours.
+We saw an astonishing number of animals in only 4 hours.
 Let me tell you how to see (almost) all of the San Diego Zoo in a half day.
 This way you will still have plenty of time to experience our other favorite San Diego family activities.

 When Should I Arrive?

 We arrived at 8:50 am for a 9:00 am zoo opening.
 At this early hour there were plenty of free parking spots available.
 This parking spot is especially awesome since from the zoo you can explore more of Balboa Park by walking.
 This way you can park once, but explore a ton of different places.

 We purchased our tickets in person before the zoo officially opened.
 This allowed us to enter the zoo right at opening.
 If you prefer, you may pre-purchase your tickets online at home.

 In addition to the basic entrance admission there are several tour options available for purchase.
 If you want to do one of these enhanced tours make sure you register in advance.
 Be aware the pricing you see for the tours does not include your entrance fee.